-■ Show or hide empty rows and columns.
+Show or hide empty rows and columns.
 (An empty row or column has nothing in any of the data cells.)

 - Control the default number of rows to display in long tables.
-To display all the rows in a table, regardless of how long it is, deselect (uncheck) Display table by rows. - Control the placement of row labels, which can be in the upper left corner or nested. - Control maximum and minimum column width (expressed in points).
+To display all the rows in a table, regardless of how long it is, deselect (uncheck) Display table by rows.
+Note: This feature only applies to legacy tables. - Control the placement of row labels, which can be in the upper left corner or nested. - Control maximum and minimum column width (expressed in points).

-Figure 11-9 Table Properties dialog box, General tab
+Table Properties dialog box, General tab